YangWu1227/kenwuyang.com/content/en/home/experience.md

     description: |2-
         Responsibilities include:

         * Developed and modularized proprietary data cleaning scripts in Python.
-There are currently 13 functions in the module that take advantage of `pandas`, `numpy` and `data.table` and others as back-ends; together, these functions make it easy to automate a significant portion of the data cleaning process, significantly boosting the productivity of the data team.
+There are currently 13 functions in the module that use `pandas`, `numpy` and `data.table` and others as back-ends; together, these functions make it easy to automate a significant portion of the data cleaning process, significantly boosting the productivity of the data team.
-        * Automated survey top-line and cross-tabs generation for reporting purposes by developing an Rmarkdown template and wrapper functions.
+        * Automated survey top-line and cross-tabs generation for reporting purposes by developing an Rmarkdown template and associating wrapper functions.
 Combined with functional programming tools from the `purrr` package, these wrapper functions significantly increased code conciseness and reusability.
         * Created visualizations using `ggplot2` for a quantitative and qualitative [report](https://citizendata.com/news/disinformation-trumps-party-the-path-forward/).